sisiwei/2015-spring-cuny-web-scraping/README.md

 | Problem Set #3 | May 13th at 11:59 p.m. |
 | Final Project | May 24th at 12 p.m. (noon) |

-## Late Policy Reminder

-Every day that an assignment is late is a one letter grade deduction.
-Work that deserves an A, turned in anytime within 24 hours after the deadline will automatically receive a B. During the next 24 hours it becomes a C, etc.

 ## How to Turn in Assignments

 First, save your code in a file named 'ps1.py', 'ps2.py' or 'ps3.py' depending on which problem set you're completing.